fossasia/support.eventyay.com/event-setup/How-to-add-additional-information-such-as-event-type-links-refund-policy-terms-and-conditions-and-code-of-conduct.md

+---
+title: How to add additional information such as event type links refund policy terms and conditions and code of conduct
+---

 # How to add additional information such as event type, links, refund policy, terms and conditions, and code of conduct?